simon8800/DA-NOTES/javascript/notes.md

 ReferenceError: Cannot access 'x' before initialization
 ```

-This means that in the function `hoisterino`, x was hoisted to the top of that scope, so the first time I try to call `hello`, x is uninitialized and thus I get the ReferenceError.
+This means that in the function `hoisterino`, x was hoisted to the top of that scope, so the first time I try to `console.log`, x is uninitialized and thus I get the ReferenceError.

 Note that if it was `var x = "hello buddy"`, we would get something totally different.
 That is because a variable declared with `var` will be hoisted, declared, and initialized with `undefined`.